 FINAL WORDS

-An occasional sweet potato treat is fine, but it shouldn’t be a regular part of your dog’s diet.
-Sweet potatoes for dogs should be specially prepared, not leftovers scraped off your dinner plate, whether it be mashed potatoes or french fries.
+An occasional sweet potato treat is fine but should not be a regular part of your dog’s diet.
+Sweet potatoes for dogs should be specially prepared, not leftovers from your dinner plate, whether mashed potatoes or french fries.

 Has your dog tried sweet potatoes?
-Let us know how your doggy reacts to this sweet treat in the comments section below!
+In the comments section below, let us know how your doggy reacts to this sweet treat!

 FAQ’s